-I thought I’d show off my needlepoint pincushion and needle case from my sewing box.
+I thought I’d show off my needlepoint pincushion and needle case from my sewing box, fitting homes for my needles and pins.
 They’ve been with me for at least a couple of decades now.
 Maybe they meet both of William Morris’ maxims.
 To me they are both beautiful and useful.
 I made them both, from kits from a ‘Past Times’ shop.
 I used to like it in there until I discovered proper vintage.
 Perhaps others did too and that’s why those stores are now defunct.
 My sewing accoutrements are now getting to the age when they class as retro anyway.
 How’s that for irony?